Breaking Data Silos: Towards Open and Scalable Mobility Foundation Models via Generative Continual Learning: Results

 In generative continual learning, synthetic data replay serves as a key mechanism for preserving previously acquired knowledge without accessing raw data.
 A critical hyperparameter in this process is the volume of generated data used during training on new cities.
 While too little replay data may result in catastrophic forgetting, excessive generation increases computational costs and may introduce noise or redundancy.
 Understanding this trade-off is essential for building scalable and efficient mobility foundation models.
 To explore this, we vary the amount of generated data and evaluate its impact on both knowledge retention (for previously seen cities) and adaptation to new cities.

-As shown in Figure~\ref{fig:data_scale}, the performance on the base cities (WSC) consistently improves with more generated data, demonstrating that replay volume directly influences the model's ability to retain past knowledge.
+As shown in Appendix Figure~\ref{fig:data_scale}, the performance on the base cities (WSC) consistently improves with more generated data, indicating that replay volume directly affects the ability to retain past knowledge.
 In contrast, performance on the newly introduced cities (A, L, N) remains largely stable regardless of replay volume, with no consistent trend of improvement or degradation.
 These results suggest that while synthetic replay is crucial for mitigating forgetting, it has limited effect on new knowledge acquisition.
-Thus, allocating a moderate amount of generated data offers a practical balance—sufficient to preserve prior knowledge without incurring unnecessary overhead—supporting the long-term scalability of continual mobility modeling.
+Thus, allocating a moderate amount of generated data offers a practical balance—sufficient to preserve prior knowledge without incurring unnecessary overhead—supporting the long-term scalability.